rodridiaz/angular-pouchdb/README.md

 # AngularPouchdb

-A webapp using local PouchDB database to display welding exercises
+An angular webapp using local PouchDB database to display welding exercises

 ## Quick start